thousrm/universal_NPU-CNN_accelerator/README.md

 # Universal_NPU-CNN_Accelerator
-### hardware design of universal NPU (CNN accelerator) for various convolution neural network
+### hardware design of universal NPU (CNN accelerator) for various convolution neural networks

 It can perform various cnns by calculating convolution for multiple clock cycles.